BlockBuilder57/XB2AssetTool/BUILDING.md

 ```

 #### Windows
-You need Visual Studio 2019 with the C++ and CMake tools installed.
+You need Visual Studio 2019 with the C++ and CMake tools installed, including the Clang compiler.

-We reccomend also installing the Clang compiler from within the VS installer,
-and it's going to be used for any further binary releases going on (the CMakeSettings.json will also prefer Clang by default).

 MSVC *can* be used with modifiation to the CMakeSettings, however there's a high chance that the binaries may be slightly slower than Clang.